aybabtme/antoine.im/posts/someone_is_wrong_on_the_internet.md

 ## Problem

 Membership testing consists in asking a datastructure whether it holds a value or not.
-Of the many ways to implement this, tro are discussed here:
+Of the many ways to implement this, two are discussed here:

 ### Map